3 years full-time (plus optional placement year)

 You'll choose a Special Subject module (40 credits), typically from around 16 options.
 These are an advanced, source-based course on specific historical topic, taught through seminars.

-You may choose to complete the History dissertation:
+You will complete the History dissertation:

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.